nhersh/QuestionMark/public/docs/ABOUT.md

   ## __***Meet the Team:***__

   ### **Cailin Pitt**
-      Cailin is a  graduate of Georgia Institute of Technology. developer from Columbus, Ohio.
+      Cailin is a graduate from Ohio State.
+He is from Cincinnati, Ohio.
+Cailin is a DTLP supporting Aviation.
+In his free time Cailin enjoys photography and making music.
+His songs can even be found on Spotify!

   ### **Katie Schoster**
-      Katie is a developer from Cincinnati, Ohio<br>
+      Katie is a graduate of Northern Kentucky University.
+She is from Cincinnati, Ohio.
+Katie is a DTLP supporting Aviation.
+In her free time she enjoys volunteering and walking her dogs.

   ### **Nicole Hershman**
-      Nicole is a developer from Allentown.<br>
+      Nicole is a graduate of University of Connecticut.
+She is originally from Allentown, PA.
+Nicole is a DTLP supporting Power.
+On the weekends, Nicole can be found rock climbing or doing yoga.

   ### **Andrew Willoughby**
-      Andy is a developer from Southwest England.<br>
+     Andrew graduated from the University of Reading.
+He is from Southwest England.
+His hometown of Swindon is known for the magic roundabout, which consists of 5 smaller roundabouts.
+Some of Andrew’s hobbies include seeing movies and traveling.

   ### **Alexandra Alcantara**
-      Alexandra is a developer from New York.<br>
+     Alexandra studied and graduated from Vassar College.
+She is a DTLP aligned to Digital.
+A fun fact about Alexandra is that she attended Grace Hopper’s Women in Computing Conference this year and she is also an archer.

   ### **Sean Sutton**
-      Sean is a developer from Cincinnati, Ohio<br>
+     Sean graduated from both the University of Cincinnati and Hawaii Pacific University.
+Sean is originally from Cincinnati, Ohio.
+An interesting fact about Sean is that he is a mixed martial arts coach.

   ### **Balint Toth**
-      Balint is a developer from Hungary.<br>
+      Balint is a graduate from Corvinus University.
+He lives in Budapest, Hungary.
+Balint is a DTLP supporting Power.
+In his spare time, Balint enjoys practicing Brazilian Jiu Jitsu.

   ### **Cody Gilstrap**
-      Cody is our scrum master from Beaver Dam, Kentucky.<br>
+     Cody graduated from Northern Kentucky State and is originally from Beaver Dam, Kentucky.
+Cody is a DTLP supporting Aviation.
+On the weekends, Cody spends his time kayaking, biking or hiking.

   ### **Kelly Costello**
-      Kelly is our Product Owner from Philadelphia, Pennsylvania.<br>
+     Kelly is a graduate of Penn State University.
+She is from Downingtown, PA originally and will be in Greenville for her first rotation.
+She is a DTLP supporting Power.
+In her spare time, Kelly enjoys working with children and traveling.